pico-cs/firmware/README.md

 ## Build

+For building there is two options available:

+- [local build](#local): install the toolchain and build on your local machine
+- [docker build](https://github.com/pico-cs/docker-buld): no toolchain installation but a running docker environment on your local machine is required

+### Local

 To build the firmware the Raspberry Pi Pico C/C++ SDK and toolchain needs to be installed.
 For details please consult the [Raspberry Pi Pico documentation](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html).

 As the binary for the Pico W including the WiFi and network capabilities is significant larger and the WiFi SSID and a WiFi password is needed two firmware versions are build: